Preservation by drying, salting or freezing

 The process involves sprinkling the skin with solid salt (dry salting) or by treating the skin with salt solutions (wet salting).

-Salted hides can be kept for several months and are resistant to temperature fluctuations.
+Salted hides can be kept up to one year and are resistant to temperature fluctuations.
 However, they must be stored in a certain manner after drying.
 Skin areas cannot touch or lie on each other.
 Salted skins are a favourite food for mice and rats.
 The hides should not be kept in a humid environment as they soon become a breeding ground for insects which lay their eggs on them.
+Laid and stacked according to regulations, around 40 hides can be temporarily stored on a pallet and about 600 hides fit into a container.

-The seeding process can be carried out by hand or by using a machine.
+The salting process can be carried out by hand or by using a machine.

 The simplest and oldest preservation process is drying.
 The skin is thus stretched in the dry air in such a way that air can flow around the hide from all sides.
 The moisture required for the development of microorganisms is thereby removed from the skins.
 The skins should dry quickly, but never at too high temperatures (not above 30 ° C) and never in direct sunlight or next to a radiator, since this leads to irreversible damage of the skin collagen!
 Dried leathers are hard.